xqyet/Infinite-Seed-Phrase-Randomizer_BACKEND/README.md

 - **Web-page**: Displays current status of phrase checking, including errors and matches.

 ![Seed-Phrase-Radnomizer](SeedPhraseAPI/seedfindernew.png)
-(in the above example it is generating around 2000 seed-phrases/s, extending the page downward infinitely for visualization)

 ### What it use:
 - **MetaMask API**: For wallet interactions.
 - **Ethers.js**: For seed phrase validation and wallet generation.